ChicagoDev/TimelyNote/README.md

 ## Next Steps

-A Script which organizes the Notes into folder hierarchically by year and month.
+A Script which organizes the Notes into a folder hierarchy by year and month.
 Sorted by day.
 Also a Script which runs <code>textutil -convert txt</code> recursively on the entire directory for better <code>grepping</code>